La Mesa Neighborhoods Guide: Schools, Parks, and What Life Looks Like in Each Area

 Now let's talk neighborhoods.

 It's the historic downtown core, centered on La Mesa Boulevard.
 The homes here are mostly mid-century cottages and ranch-style houses, smaller than you'll find in the hillside neighborhoods but full of character.
-It's a mix of single-family homes, condos, and townhomes, with prices generally sitting around the city's median of $900,000.
+It's a mix of single-family homes, condos, and townhomes, with prices generally sitting around the city's median of $860,000

 Commute: The La Mesa Boulevard Trolley stop puts downtown San Diego about 20 to 30 minutes away by rail.
 I-8 is right there for drivers.
 This is one of the easiest commute setups in all of East County.

 Commute: I-8 access via Lake Murray Boulevard, SR-125 on the east side, and bus routes connect to the trolley.
 Driving downtown runs about 15 to 20 minutes without traffic.
-A good portion of that time is getting to the 8 through side streets and traffic lights on Lake Murray.

 What does the Grossmont Center Redevelopment mean for La Mesa?

 Parks and outdoors: Mount Helix Park sits at the top of the hill and is genuinely one of the most underrated spots in all of San Diego County.
 The amphitheater hosts concerts and community events.
 Harry Griffen Regional Park is close by with hiking trails, picnic areas, and a playground.
-The Mount Helix Secret Stairs which is an old network of public stairways built into the hillside when the neighborhood was first developed, are a local gem for walks.
+The Mount Helix Secret Stairs, an old network of public stairways built into the hillside when the neighborhood was first developed, are a local gem for walks.

 Commute: Mount Helix is on the eastern side of La Mesa with easy I-8 and SR-94 access.
 The Grossmont Transit Center, a major trolley hub, is just a few minutes away.
 So even though this neighborhood is more car-dependent for day-to-day life, the freeway and transit access are genuinely convenient.